theDoctorOfAll/next-up/roadmap.md

 ## Current status

-The project has moved beyond the prototype stage and now includes a working board loop, persistent economy state, reserve management, and dedicated visibility pages.
-The current focus is refinement, polish, and reliability rather than foundational plumbing.
+The current release is considered feature-complete.

+The app includes the full intended core loop (board, library, reserve, economy, event visibility, stats, CSV portability, and PWA installability).
+New development is now driven by real user feedback rather than pre-planned feature phases.

 ## Completed milestones